 Van Life: Insurance You May Need

 That’s a very simplified explanation, however.
-At the very least, you’ll need:
+At the very least, you’ll need the following:

 - Car Insurance